IndexMaker/index-maker/examples/README.md

 [path-to-index-maker]/apps/test_client/client.html
 ```

 Put noted above address into "DepositEmitter Address" field.
-The "address" of the "Requset JSON" needs to be
+The "address" of the "Request JSON" needs to be
 one of the hard-coded addresses (check the code) to enable collateral routing, and otherwise deposit will
 be seen, but not routed.